dogweather/forkful/content/en/arduino/strings/searching-and-replacing-text.md

   \ in a text and switch them out for something else.
 Programmers do it to modify\u2026"
 lastmod: '2024-03-13T22:45:00.308911-06:00'
 model: gpt-4-1106-preview
-summary: "Searching and replacing text lets you find specific characters or strings\
-  \ in a text and switch them out for something else.
-Programmers do it to modify\u2026"
+summary: Searching and replacing text lets you find specific characters or strings in a text and switch them out for something else.
 title: Searching and replacing text
 weight: 10
 ---